A Story Of Star Death: Supernova 1987A

 Watching a supernova blast wave expand in real time.

-Although some stars die slowly, giving off puffs of gas and dust before collapsing to form small white dwarf stars, much larger stars die suddenly in powerful explosions known as supernovas.
+Although Sun-sized stars die slowly, giving off puffs of gas and dust before collapsing to form small white dwarf stars, more massive stars die suddenly in powerful explosions known as supernovas.
 The dying stars blast gas, dust, and energy out in all directions as they collapse to form tiny neutron stars or black holes.
 The gas and dust expelled by supernovas eventually combines with the remains of others to form new stars, planets, and moons.

 More than 20,000 years before it exploded, the massive star that was at the center of Supernova 1987A began puffing off its outer layers of gas.
 When the star exploded, a flash of ultraviolet light energized the gas in the ring, making it glow.
 The supernova remnant’s ring is roughly a light-year across.
 By observing supernova remnants like Supernova 1987A over many years and in many types of light, researchers are able to better understand what happens to massive stars at the end of their lives, including what has happened to the matter and energy that made up the star.